-- A. To transform the campus with a more pedestrian-focussed public realm, the University will create a one-way circulatory route to minimise traffic within the core campus whilst maintaining access to service yards, for blue badge parking and emergency services. - B. This will be supported by an extensive pedestrian and cycle network which will be expanded over time, supplemented by effective wayfinding additional detail on cycling measures is provided at page 20. - C. Where opportunities arise as part of new development, the pedestrian environment will be further enhanced through greater use of shared surfaces, downgrading of road space, environmental improvements and potential closures (refer to Plan 16).
+- A. To transform the campus with a more pedestrian-focussed public realm, the University will create a one-way circulatory route to minimise traffic within the core campus whilst maintaining access to service yards, for blue badge parking and emergency services. - B. This will be supported by an extensive pedestrian and cycle network which will be expanded over time, supplemented by effective wayfinding additional detail on cycling measures is provided at page 20. - C. Where opportunities arise as part of new development, and can safely accommodate all users, the pedestrian environment will be further enhanced through consideration of the use of shared surfaces, downgrading of road space, environmental improvements including sensitively designed and located street furniture and potential closures (refer to Plan 16).